The Verge: 2016–present

 Vox Media revamped The Verges visual design for its fifth anniversary in November 2016.
 Its logo featured a modified Penrose triangle, an impossible object.
 On November 1, The Verge launched version 3.0 of its news platform, offering a redesigned website along with the new logo.

 In September 2016, The Verge fired deputy editor Chris Ziegler after it learned that he had been working for Apple since July.
 Helen Havlak was promoted to editorial director in mid-2017.
 In 2017, The Verge launched "Guidebook" to host technology product reviews.
 In May 2018, Verge Science launched a YouTube channel, which had more than 638,000 subscribers and 30 million views by January 2019.
 The channel received more than 5.3 million views in November 2018 alone.
 As of August 2023, the channel has over 100 million views and 1.15 million subscribers.

 In March 2022, Dieter Bohn announced his resignation from The Verge in his position of Executive Editor, and that he would be moving to a new position at Google.

 The Verge rebranded and redesigned its website in September 2022 with a sharper, more simplistic logo, more colorful visual design, and new typefaces.
 Its new home page format resembled a news feed, incorporating external conversations from social media and reporting from other publications.
 The new format will, in part, reduce aggregation reporting.

 In December 2024, The Verge began to paywall some content behind a subscription service; this offering covers "premium" reports, newsletters, and reviews, as well as fewer advertisements and other features.
 In a blog post, Patel announced the initial subscription rate as $7 per month or $50 per year.
 Patel also writes in the post that the reason for moving to a subscription model was for the site to survive an increasingly difficult market for "the kind of rigorous, independent journalism we want to do."

+In June 2026, Penske Media Corporation, the largest shareholder of Vox Media, agreed to acquire a number of the company's brands, including The Verge, consolidating its existing publishing portfolio into a new subsidiary, PMX, which encompasses over 25 publications.